Tear gas resolves Vernon standoff

-"Bottom line is, after a very long day, everyone is safe - including him," Clark said during a press conference held Monday night at the Vernon Police Department after the standoff ended.
+"Bottom line is, after a very long day, everyone is safe -- including him," Clark said.

 Some details remained sketchy late Monday; Clark said he could not speculate on why Cross allegedly barricaded himself in his apartment at 4591 Fort Bridgman Road, a stone's throw from the Massachusetts line.